Research says the longer a caller is able to hold a business prospect on the phone, the better his or her chances are of getting a positive result.

 But the million-dollar question is: How do you keep a prospect engaged in a phone conversation outside of singing your best rendition of “Sweet Child of Mine” or telling the person at the other end you might be long-lost siblings?

 The answer may have something more to do about psychology and sociology than marketing.

 See, making phone calls goes beyond business.
 In a way, it is a social act with a social function – the sociology part.
-Your success or failure hinges as much as in the solution to their problem as it is in your ability to connect with the prospect, to appeal to the emotion – the psychology part.
+Your success or failure hinges as much on the solution to their problem as it is on your ability to connect with the prospect, to appeal to the emotion – the psychology part.
 How you marry the two to your advantage is entirely up to you.